shredthaGNAR/list-of-my-starred-repos/README.md

 * [steventheworker/applescripts](https://github.com/steventheworker/applescripts): This is where I keep my applescript's and BetterTouchTool configuration, and some apps/automation's I use.
 * [TaylorJadin/applescripts-btt](https://github.com/TaylorJadin/applescripts-btt): a collection of applescripts that I have use with BetterTouchTool or KeyboardMaestro on my mac
 * [JT5D/AppleTree](https://github.com/JT5D/AppleTree): Applescripts, apps, services, droplets, actions & automator workflows grow abudant on this Apple Tree, some fruit made by me, while many come from Web tuts & altruist worker bees
-* [milanvarady/Applite](https://github.com/milanvarady/Applite): User-friendly GUI macOS application for Homebrew Casks
+* [milanvarady/Applite](https://github.com/milanvarady/Applite): A native macOS app store for software that isn't on the App Store, backed by Homebrew Cask
 * [abcpeak/apps-and-sites-collection](https://github.com/abcpeak/apps-and-sites-collection): Welcome to the Curated List of Best Awesome Apps & Sites Collection!
 Apps suggestion, Websites recommendation, Websites guide.
 * [axross/aqua](https://github.com/axross/aqua):  ♠️ Beautiful iOS/Android poker odds calculator app made of Flutter.
 * [yuuiko/AquaNotch](https://github.com/yuuiko/AquaNotch): Add a Notch to your old Macbook with BetterTouchTool.